LENAX/1984/README.md

 # 1984
-An illegal content filter using Machine Learning
+A sensitive content filter using Machine Learning